JZilla808/tweepia/README.md

 Features

 User Authentication: Implementing a secure user registration and login system with Firebase.
-Real-time microblogging: Users can post, like, share, and comment on posts (Tweeps).
+Real-time microblogging: Users can post and comment on posts (Tweeps).
 Dynamic routing: A modular routing system using @solidjs/router.
 Responsive UI: Built with TailwindCSS, delivering an excellent user experience on all devices.
 Image Upload: Users can upload images with their posts.